 Even after you say no, they will try to persuade you that it is the right thing to do in order to move the claim process forward.
 Resist the temptation to acquiesce and stick to the basics: your name, address, phone number, and occupation.

 Tell the insurance adjuster that you will make a written statement at a later date.
 Try not to share many details about the accident, unless you have discussed this with a knowledgeable car accident attorney.

 What If My Insurance Company Asks for a Recorded Statement?

 If it is your insurance company that wants a recorded statement, your policy might require you to comply.

 Before giving the statement, it is appropriate to ask the insurance adjuster to point out the language in the contract you signed that requires this.

-Get Help from Experienced Auto Accident Lawyers
+Get Help from an Experienced Auto Accident Attorney